-The spring semester begins after the intersession ends, with the second-year students having two days of didactic classes and three days of clinicals for the first eight weeks of the semester.
-The second-year students have clinicals in accordance with their spring practicum clinical schedule in RAD 295.
-This practicum allows for the students to explore the specialty modalities further, through observations in many of the different modalities.
+The fifth semester begins with the students having clinicals in accordance with their practicum clinical schedule in RAD 291 and RAD 295.
+These practicum allows for the students to explore the specialty modalities further, through observations in many of the different modalities.
 Times for the shifts in the specialty areas may vary.
 We work closely with the different areas to allow students to see multiple areas even within one modality.

-Class days in the second spring semester can begin as early as 8:00 a.m. and go until as late as 4:30 p.m. based upon the number of credit hours per semester.
-These courses in the first 8-weeks cover the circuit and instrumentation in RAD 263, ethics and professionalism in RAD 289, as well as the review and introductory portion of RAD 299 capstone course.
-During the second eight-weeks of the RAD 299 course, one day is used as virtual learning or alternative learning methods, where the students can study and take mock exams off-campus if they would like.
+Class days in the semester can begin as early as 8:00 a.m. and go until as late as 4:30 p.m. based upon the number of credit hours per course.
+Additionally, they take pathophysiology in RAD 200, which is a fully online course

+During the second eight-weeks of the RAD 298 course, one day is used as virtual learning or alternative learning methods, where the students can study and take mock exams off-campus if they would like.
 The virtual day may be removed from the cohort or individuals as deemed necessary by the ASR faculty.

-The ASR Radiography Capstone, RAD 299, course in the spring of the student's second year will consist of structured content review.
+The ASR Radiography Capstone, RAD 297 and RAD 298, course in the spring of the student's second year will consist of structured content review.
 The students will have a variety of reviews covering all topics discussed in the program, followed by mock exams, independent study, and focused testing in preparation of their ARRT registry.